agarwalvipin/open_cfa/docs/LOS/Quant/Reading 9.md

 Sometimes, our data isn't numerical but categorical (e.g., "Low," "Medium," "High").
 The **Chi-square ($\chi^2$) test** helps us determine if there's a relationship between two categorical variables.
 We want to know: is being in one category independent of being in another?

-[cite_start]The tool for this test is a **contingency table**, which shows the number of observations that fall into each combination of categories. [cite: 2534]
+The tool for this test is a **contingency table**, which shows the number of observations that fall into each combination of categories.

-[cite_start]**The Logic**: The test works by comparing the actual frequencies we *observe* in our sample with the *expected* frequencies we would see if the two variables were perfectly independent. [cite: 2537]
+**The Logic**: The test works by comparing the actual frequencies we *observe* in our sample with the *expected* frequencies we would see if the two variables were perfectly independent.

 * **Null Hypothesis ($H_0$)**: The two variables are independent.
 * **Alternative Hypothesis ($H_a$)**: The two variables are dependent.

 #### **Theory & Calculation 🧮**

-[cite_start]Let's use an example of 324 firms categorized by Earnings Growth and Dividend Yield. [cite: 2534]
+Let's use an example of 324 firms categorized by Earnings Growth and Dividend Yield.

 **Observed Frequencies Table**